Common Utilities Documentation¶

 CompressionHelper compresses and decompresses:

 It uses GZip and supports async workflows, making it useful for payload compression, export/import scenarios, and storage pipelines.
+Prefer the stream factory methods for large payloads or provider integrations, because they avoid requiring the full content as a byte array.

 var compressed = await CompressionHelper.CompressAsync("hello world");